Financial Planning for Students and Families—and Cupcakes

 In our new series “My Big Idea,” we bring you interviews with BU alums and other members of the University community who have launched a business, built a new product, or solved problems big and small.
 We ask them how they got the idea, what were their biggest stumbling blocks, and what’s next for their big idea.

 By her estimate, Shironda White got about three hours of sleep a night while she was at Boston University.
-“I would not necessarily recommend being a full-time entrepreneur, full-time student, and graduate assistant,” White (Questrom’18) says, laughing.
+“I would not necessarily recommend being a full-time entrepreneur, full-time student, and graduate assistant,” White (Questrom’18) says, with a laugh.

 What was keeping her awake?
 Building out CauseEDU, a college crowdfunding platform turned financial planning destination for students and families, on top of getting her MBA in social impact from the Questrom School of Business.
 White would take the skills and lessons she was learning from her Questrom classes and apply them to her start-up in real time: “I said, ‘Okay, I’m in business school, let me figure this out,’” she says.

 After almost three years of crowdfunding, CauseEDU launched its financial planning services in March 2020.
 However, that wasn’t the only venture White began in 2020: she also started Cupcake Therapy, a nut-free and allergy-friendly baking company (an “accident,” she calls it, but a happy one nonetheless).
 “People told me I couldn’t do two companies at one time, that I’d be a jack-of-all-trades and a master of none,” White says.
 “It’s really easy to listen to other people, and get discouraged.
 But you know what?
 Not everybody’s going to see your vision—and that’s okay.”

 White recently talked with Bostonia about how she started both her businesses.

 With Shironda White